Machine Learning for Synthetic Data Generation: A Review: Introduction

-Addressing these challenges will be essential for unlocking the full potential of machine learning and its transformative impact on various industries~\cite{nikolenko2021synthetic,bolon2013review,frid2018synthetic}.
+Tackling these issues is crucial to fully realizing the transformative power of machine learning across diverse sectors~\cite{nikolenko2021synthetic,bolon2013review,frid2018synthetic}.
 Generally, synthetic data are defined as the artificially annotated information generated by computer algorithms or simulations~\cite{wang2019learning,lucini2021real}.
-Synthetic data is generally defined as artificially annotated information generated by computer algorithms or simulations~\cite{wang2019learning,lucini2021real}.
 In many cases, synthetic data is necessary when real data is either unavailable or must be kept private due to privacy or compliance risks~\cite{bolon2013review,abowd2008protective,abay2019privacy}.
 This technology is extensively utilized in various sectors, such as healthcare, business, manufacturing, and agriculture, with demand growing at an exponential rate~\cite{raghunathan2021synthetic}.

 The objective of this paper is to offer a high-level overview of several state-of-the-art approaches currently being investigated by machine learning researchers for synthetic data generation.
 For the reader's convenience, we summarize the paper's main contributions as follows: